Documate is now Gavel! Read more about why we’re excited about this rebrand.

 The New Process for Creating a Proposal

-Now that the company uses Documate, an employee can click on the discipline areas, answer questions that take them down different logical pathways and generate a set of three multi-hundred page documents.
+Now that the company uses Gavel, an employee can click on the discipline areas, answer questions that take them down different logical pathways and generate a set of three multi-hundred page documents.
 The document sets created for these statements of work consist of:

 • The SOW, which is over 400 pages of tasks, deliverables, and schedules with tons of conditional logic,